dotnet/docs/docs/architecture/modern-web-apps-azure/develop-asp-net-core-mvc-apps.md

 In addition to these projects, separate test projects are included as well (Testing is discussed in Chapter 9).

 The application's object model and interfaces should be placed in the ApplicationCore project.
-This project will have as few dependencies as possible, and the other projects in the solution will reference it.
+This project will have as few dependencies as possible (and none on specific infrastructure concerns), and the other projects in the solution will reference it.
 Business entities that need to be persisted are defined in the ApplicationCore project, as are services that do not directly depend on infrastructure.

 Implementation details, such as how persistence is performed or how notifications might be sent to a user, are kept in the Infrastructure project.
 This project will reference implementation-specific packages such as Entity Framework Core, but should not expose details about these implementations outside of the project.
 Infrastructure services and repositories should implement interfaces that are defined in the ApplicationCore project, and its persistence implementations are responsible for retrieving and storing entities defined in ApplicationCore.